 - When people have the sustainable energy access needed to grow enterprise activities, it becomes possible to escape the vicious cycle of poverty.

 - Energy access alone does not guarantee an improved livelihood.
 Reliability, quality, and affordability of energy supplies are critical success factors to enterprises.

 - Governments should set national targets for universal energy access by 2030 and formulate and implement plans to deliver these targets, recognising the Total Energy Access minimum standards.

 - Donors must increase investment in energy access, targeting stimulation of the ecosystem to deliver energy services to the poor at household, community and enterprise levels.

-- Civil society and the private sector have an important role to play in raising awareness of the benefits of energy access to development and human wellbeing, and targeting base-of-the-pyramid markets with activities and investment.
+- Civil society and the private sector have an important role to play in raising awareness of the benefits of energy access, and targeting base-of-the-pyramid markets with activities and investment.